abyssDS/sfmlWiki/Faq.md

 * Included the headers for the packages you're using? (“SFML/[capitalized name of module].hpp”)
 * Linked with the packages you're using?
 (See the dependencies section of this document)
 * On Windows, have you copied the libsndfile-1.dll and openal32.dll files (you can find them in the complete SDK) into the folder for executable, along with the DLLs for the packages you're using (and all of their dependencies)?
-* On Linux, have your installed the libraryes (sudo make install in the SFML folder)?
+* On Linux, have you installed the libraries (sudo make install in the SFML folder)?

 If you've checked all of those, and SFML still refuses to work, see “I found a bug!”